Richmond Ghost Tour — 12 Haunted Stops, Self-Guided

 Frequently Asked Questions

-How many haunted stops are on the Richmond ghost tour?
+How many stops are on the Richmond ghost tour?

-The Richmond ghost tour includes 13 documented haunted locations covering 265 years of documented history.
+The Richmond ghost tour includes 12 documented stops covering 265 years of documented history.

 Is the Richmond ghost tour free?